-UW employees and their dependents who lose eligibility to participate in a UW medical plan should first consider exercising their right to insurance continuation through COBRA before exploring the options described on this page.
+This page describes the health insurance options that are available for people who are not eligible for one of the University's health insurance programs.
+UW employees and their dependents who are no longer eligible to participate in a UW medical plan should first consider exercising their right to insurance continuation through COBRA before exploring the options described on this page.

 Many professional and fraternal associations offer health insurance to their members.
 Association plans vary widely in the way that benefits are administered.
 Be sure to educate yourself about the provisions of coverage.
 Some association plans have a very limited and restricted payment schedule.
 You are responsible for all costs above the scheduled amount.